Jeffreyisawesome/Jeffreyisawesome/README.md

 - 👋 Hi, I’m @Jeffreyisawesome
 - 👀 I’m interested in coding with python, hiphop, english fiction novels, planting caudex succulents
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning deep learning using keras
-- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...
+- 📫 How to reach me s1083714@mail.yzu.edu.tw

 <!---
 Jeffreyisawesome/Jeffreyisawesome is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.